Power-Components/powergrid-doc/docs/table/features-setup.md

 ## Responsive

-Sometimes when we have a table with many columns there will probably be scrolling and user usability will be bad.
+Sometimes when we have a table with many columns, there will probably be scrolling, and user usability won’t be good.
 To fix this, use the Responsive feature.
-This will create a new row with the columns that were hidden.
+It will create a new row with the columns that were hidden.

 ::: warning
 * Not available if used together with the Detail feature